 How to Submit Your Website to Google

 Search Console gives Google site data like sitemaps of all your pages.
-This will help Google crawl and index your pages better for a higher search rankings.
+This will help Google crawl and index your pages better for search results.

 In this article, we will learn how to submit your website and sitemaps to Google using Search Console.